andreaprotopapa/dr-soro/README.md

 [Paper](https://ieeexplore.ieee.org/document/10342537) / [Preprint](https://arxiv.org/abs/2303.04136) / [Website](https://andreaprotopapa.github.io/dr-soro/) / [Video](https://andreaprotopapa.github.io/dr-soro/)

-##### Gabriele Tiboni, Andrea Protopapa, Tatiana Tommasi, Giuseppe Averta.
+##### Gabriele Tiboni, Andrea Protopapa, Tatiana Tommasi, Giuseppe Averta - IROS2023

-This repository contains the code for the paper "Domain Randomization for Robust, Affordable and Effective Closed-loop Control of Soft Robots".
+This repository presents the paper "Domain Randomization for Robust, Affordable and Effective Closed-loop Control of Soft Robots".

 *Abstract:* Soft robots are becoming extremely popular thanks to their intrinsic safety to contacts and adaptability.
 However, the potentially infinite number of Degrees of Freedom makes their modeling a daunting task, and in many cases only an approximated description is available.
 This challenge makes reinforcement learning (RL) based approaches inefficient when deployed on a realistic scenario, due to the large domain gap between models and the real platform.